HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The arithmetic, logical and bit field operations instruction represent the computation type instructions.
 Most of the computational instructions use the operand instruction format, where the operand fields, opMode and opArg, define one of the instruction operands.
 In addition, these instructions have a three bit field which further specifies instruction specific options.

-The computation **ADD** and **SUB** instructions perform the numeric arithmetic. **AND**, **OR** and **XOR** represent logical operations.
-There are instruction specific options to negate the input operand and the output.
-Negating an **OR** results in an **NOR**, and so on.
-Negating the operand input allows for an effective way to create complementary bit masks using the **AND** instruction.

-The bit shift, deposit and extract instructions **EXTR**, **DEP** and **DSR**, are available for bit field manipulations in a data word.
-Their instruction format specifies a bit field with a bit position and bit length.
-With these three instructions bit operations such as setting or clearing a bit are easy and performant to do.
-Furthermore, the bit shift right and left and rotate operations can easily be done with these three instructions.

-The **CMP** instruction compares two values and stores a one or zero depending on the comparison result.
-The **CMR** instruction will test a register for a condition and store another register or immediate value into the target register.
-The shift and add instruction **SHLA** combines a shift operation with an add operation.
-This is allows to perform multiplication with small integer constants with very few instructions.
-For example, multiplying a register value by 5 could be done by simply shifting the general register "r" by two bits and an add the same "r" value to it.

-The **LDO** instruction will return the address offset portion of the operand.
-The **LDIL** instruction is used to load a constant value into the left part of a register.
-In combination, the two instructions allow to load a 32-bit value.
-The **LDSID** instruction will return the segment id of the operand address.
-Both instructions are purely computational instruction with no memory reference.
-Finally. there is also a **NOP** instruction, which has the opcode of zero and performs, you guessed it, a no-operation.

-Note that the assembler will use the instruction format *OP GR1,GR2* for the *regR = regR op regB* operation.
-This should be translated to an operand mode two type instruction of the form *GR1 <- Gr1 OP GR2*.
-The assembler therefore maps the instruction formats *GR1 -> GR1 OP GR2* and *GR1 <- GR2 OP GR3* to operand mode two.

-Operand mode one is of the form *GR1 <- 0 OP GR2*, i.e. one argument is zero.
-This is very useful for building pseudo instructions such as NEG, which for example is a subtract of GR2 from 0.
-Operand mode one is only used for pseudo instructions that explicitly map to operand mode 1, such as the NEG example shown.

-The remainder of this chapter contains the detailed description for the computational instructions.
-An instruction description starts with the opCode mnemonic and the instruction word structure.
-Next a short description of the instruction and its purpose are given.
-Any options and bit specific bit fields as well as exceptions that can be raised by the instruction are given next.
-Finally, any further notes are presented.

 <!--------------------------------------------------------------------------------------------------------->